North Korean leader open to third Trump summit: KCNA

 "Our government will do what we can in order to maintain the current momentum for dialogue," Moon's office said in a Saturday statement.

+The day before Kim accused Seoul of acting as an "overstepping mediator" and said the South should "speak up" for Pyongyang's interests.

-On Friday, the KCNA reported Kim was re-elected as chairman of the State Affairs Commission, the North's most important decision-making body.
+On Friday, KCNA reported Kim was re-elected as chairman of the State Affairs Commission, the North's most important decision-making body, to cheers and loud applause from the delegates.